jjmontesl/cubetl/doc/guide/cubetl-quickstart.md

     def cubetl_config(ctx):
         # Your CubETL components configuration goes here

-The `cubetl_config` must exist and accept a `ctx` argument.
+The `cubetl_config` function must exist and accept a `ctx` argument.
 When CubETL loads configuration files, it calls this method in order to setup the process configuration.

 In this example, we will list files in a directory and write their path and size to a CSV file.